sy77777en/video_annotation_folk/labels_markdown/lighting_setup/color_grading/temperature/index.md

 <details>
 <summary><h4> Alternative Question</h4></summary>

-- Does the video exhibit a striking contrast between warm and cool tones?
+- Does the video exhibit a vivid contrast between warm and cool tones?

 - Is there a mix of warm and cool colors within the same shot or sequence?